csgui/evadts-parser/README.md

 EVA-DTS makes it possible to transfer information from vending machines/payment systems to PC-based accounting/management systems and/or the opposite way.

-For more information check EVA-DTS website http://www.vending-europe.eu/standards/EVA-DTS.html
+For more information check the European Vending Association [website](http://www.vending-europe.eu/standards/EVA-DTS.html).

 ### Parser